Tutorial

 Let’s use this MyMessage

-As soon as we start typing message
+As soon as you start typing message

 React won’t even compile if there are type errors like this: